dkaszews/testini/README.md

 #### `suite.before.each`

 Defines a function to be run before each test in the suite.
-A failure (exception or adding to `v:errors`) aborts run of the test.
+A failure (exception or adding to `v:errors`) aborts run of the single test.

 #### `suite.after.each`